TrezorHannes/bash-rebalancer/README.md

   - Direction push (👉) outbound or pull (👈) inbound liquidity
   - -j Single channel ID of first and required channel
   - -k to -p arguments allow for passing additional optional channels to rebalance
+  - -e exclude a specific channel ID.
+Only one ID is allowed at this point
+  - -c allows for specifying how many chunks your total amount of satoshis are divided into
   - Specify Automated or Defined Amount to be rebalanced
  ```